TeoField-Marsham/Embedded_Systems_Group3/README.md

 - **Power options:**
     Currently our mailbox module receives power from a power bank and our house module receives power from a laptop.
 The mailbox module could be improved only by changing the exact power bank or battery, considering that the typical Swiss mailboxes has no access to any kind of power grid.
 Depending on the exact specifications of the mailbox module (the amount of sensors, whether the mailbox is indoors or outdoors, etc.) a different battery could improve performance and increase time between charging.
 If one wanted a fixed power supply, one could technically run a long cable to the mailbox from the nearest outlet (and drill a hole to get the power cable into the mail compartment), however this would be clunky, ugly and simply unnecessary.

     The house module could however be integrated in a more efficient way.
 It is much smaller, composed of only an esp32 with an antenna attached to it and a power cable and so it could easily be plugged into any wall outlet.
 As long as it is still in range of the mailbox, it doesn't matter where exactly it is located in the house.
 The only concern would be if a user wanted to access the logs, however in a finished product, there wouldn't be any reason for this.

+  #### Running the project yourself

+  ...